All the Best Drama From the Olympics This Week

-To some, the Olympics are a biannual event during which the entire world comes together to marvel at the physical feats of the best athletes on earth.
+To some, the Olympics are a time during which the entire world comes together to marvel at the physical feats of the best athletes on earth.
 To others, they are a time during which the entire world comes together to marvel at some truly excellent drama.

 As the first week of the Olympics winds down, let’s catch up on the latter.
 Go sports!